idestis/feathr-cli/README.md

 Feathr-cli is a complimentary tool.
 The goal is to provide a simple and efficient invoice generation experience.

+## Story

+Working with multiple clients in parallel, I was exhausted creating the invoices for each of them monthly, weekly, or by providing one-time service.
+I have tried no one or two tools, which suppose to ease this process, and I fall in love with one - [slimvoice.co](https://slimvoice.co).

+Same as `feathr-cli`, Slimvoice it is just a side project, but EOL date of this service is 1 April 2023.
+I did another try to find a tool which can replace slimvoice with a same easy of use, unfortunately was not able to find it.
+Some of them have a bunch of features which is not needed by the essence of my work, and some of them are slow or complex.
+So I have decided to create workflows in CLI way, which continues my work, so I easy can integrate send of invoices into my workflow.
+Hope you can as well.

 ## Getting Started

 TBD